ilyakashtelyan/pmc-docs/docs/source/epub.rst

 **Role:** `Vendor <roles.html#vendor>`__

-.. note:: As a reminder, this task can only open if the Awaiting license to publish task is complete.
+.. note:: This task will only open if the Awaiting authoir agreement task is complete.
+No signature = no publication.

 During this task, the vendor will prepare the article files for publication in OJS (“on the website”).
 This